statsig-io/docs/docs/experiments-plus/create-new.md

 - **Primary Metrics** are those you expect to be directly impacted by the experiment.
 - **Secondary Metrics** are important to monitor to ensure there are no unintended side effects, but they aren’t the primary focus of your experiment.

-Configuring the Scorecard is optional but recommended.
+Configuring the Scorecard is a required step when creating an experiment.
 It provides your team with clear context on what is being tested and how success is measured.
+You must enter your hypothesis and select at least one primary metric.
 Metrics added to the Scorecard are computed daily and eligible for advanced treatments like [CUPED](/stats-engine/methodologies/cuped) and [Sequential Testing](/experiments-plus/sequential-testing#what-is-sequential-testing).

 For best practices on configuring your Scorecard, read more [here](/experiments-plus/read-results#reading-experiment-results).